Oven Roasted Tomato Herb Soup with Fresh Tomatoes includes vegetables that are roasted in the oven and then blended into a smooth soup.

 - Fresh tomato soup freezes really well and is a great way to preserve delicious summer tomatoes.
 Make a large batch once and then freeze the leftovers for future meals.

-There are just a few simple ingredients necessary to make this amazing soup.
+There are just a few simple ingredients necessary to make this amazing Roasted Garlic Tomato Soup.

-Roasting the tomatoes intensifies their flavor leading to a sweet, rich tomato flavor.
-I recommend using either roma tomatoes, plum tomatoes, or cherry tomatoes because they have a lower water content.
+Tomatoes: Roasting the tomatoes intensifies their flavor leading to a sweet, rich tomato flavor.
+I recommend using either Roma tomatoes, plum tomatoes, or cherry tomatoes because they have a lower water content.

 Onions and Carrots: The addition of roasted onions and carrots give this roasted tomato soup a subtle sweetness that evens out the acidity of the tomatoes.

-Garlic: Roasting garlic cloves removes the bite of raw garlic and gives it a gentle almost sweet flavor.
+Garlic: Roasting garlic cloves removes the bite of raw garlic and gives them a gentle almost sweet flavor.

-Stock/Broth: Use either vegetable broth or stock or chicken broth or stock.
-If you are feeling fancy you could even make your own homemade chicken stock.
+Stock/Broth: Use either vegetable broth or chicken broth.
+If you are feeling fancy you could even make your own Homemade Chicken Stock.

 - Oregano